top of page

 Scope

-The aim of the Forum is to provide guidance rather than mandate how regulations should be.
+The aim of the APAC Regulatory Coordination Forum is to provide guidance rather than mandate how regulations should be.
 It serves as a platform to transparently share information, collaborate on inputs such as data or safety assessments, and provide open discussions and viewpoints between partners across the APAC region.

-The work of the Forum focuses on all aspects of cultivated foods fit for human consumption, and is intended to complement activities carried out by the regulators, to assist in the mutual recognition of coordinated regulatory frameworks in APAC, and in doing so to minimise trade barriers and cost to consumers.
+The work of the APAC Regulatory Coordination Forum focuses on all aspects of cultivated foods fit for human consumption, and is intended to complement activities carried out by the regulators, to assist in the mutual recognition of coordinated regulatory frameworks in APAC, and in doing so to minimise unnecessary trade barriers and cost to consumers.

 Cultivated meat outperforms all forms of conventional meat when renewable energy is used at a production facility, requiring dramatically lower levels of land and water and reducing meat’s climate footprint by up to 92 percent.
 It eliminates the risk of zoonotic disease spread from meat production and reduces the risk of antimicrobial resistance.
 Cultivated meat can deliver on the tastes and flavours consumers want without depleting the oceans or trees in the rainforests.
 It’s simply a smarter way to make meat—full stop.